The Latest: Family wants body camera video of mall shooting

 Twenty-one-year-old Emantic “EJ” Bradford Jr. was fatally shot by a police officer responding to the Thanksgiving night shooting that wounded an 18-year-old and 12-year-old.
 Hoover police initially thought Bradford, who was carrying a handgun, was responsible.
 Authorities later said it was unlikely that Bradford had done the shooting.

 Bradford’s father, Emantic Bradford Sr., spoke to The Associated Press on Saturday night from his family’s home.
 He said it was hurtful that police portrayed his son as the shooter.

 The family wants to know if there is police body camera footage from the shooting.
-Hoover police have not said whether such footage exists.
+Hoover police have not confirmed to the Associated Press whether such footage exists.

 About 200 people marched through an Alabama shopping mall to protest the shooting death of a man whom police erroneously believed was the gunman who shot and wounded two people.